lbarberiscanoni/valyria-website/README.md

 - [ ] Connect Vercel to the valyriastudios.com domain
 - [ ] Test responsiveness and accessibility across devices

+## Mar 28th 2025

+- ok let's do this

+- let's go through the email thread and add people's stuff

+- what's missing?
+    - we need a pic for Farmer's website
+    - GBA needs a video and description

+- we also need to make a list of testimonials

 ## Mar 25th 2025

 - [x] Add Teammates (pic, linkedin, github)